maryi/CSCW-Project/Project report/ReportDocument.md

 *Scale*: similar to the original version, represents an approximate number of people involved in the collaborative work that should have access to the common artifacts through computer-based tools.
-The possible values selected represent the most popular accommodations: 2, less or equal to 5, less or equal to 10, and more than 10 participants.
+The possible values selected represent the most popular accommodations: 2, less than or equal to 5, less than or equal to 10, and more than 10 participants.

 *Physical Distribution*: this descriptor provides information about the location of participants, thus the possible values are distributed or collocated.

 *Synchronicity*: represents the nature of interactions between participants.
 This descriptor can take three values:

- * Completely asynchronous: describes collaboration that does not require participants to be actively working on the coordinated action in order to make progress on the work.
+ * Completely asynchronous: describes collaboration that does not require participants to be working simultaneously on the coordinated action in order to make progress on the work.
- * Completely synchronous: collaboration where participation of all or a significant number of team members is required to work simultaneously in order to make progress in the coordinated action.
+ * Completely synchronous: collaboration where participation of all or a significant number of team members are required to work simultaneously in order to make progress in the coordinated action.
  * Both: the collaborative action requires asynchronous and synchronous work.

 *Planned Permanence*: this descriptor provides information about the length of the collaboration.
 In this case, we defined the following possible options: couple of days, less than or equal to 1 month, less than or equal to 6 months, and more time.